yiisoft/yii-debug/README.md

 ```

 > The debug extension also can be installed without the `--dev` flag if you want to collect data in production.
-> Specify needed collectors only to reduce functions overriding and improve performance.
+> Specify the necessary collectors only to reduce functions overriding and improve performance.

 ## General usage